Lye vs No Lye Relaxers: A Comprehensive Guide

 Pros:

-- The tub is good for more than one application
+The tub is good for more than one application

-- sodium hydroxide relaxers also known as lye relaxers can provide texture and loosen the curl with a mild strength formula
+Can provide texture and loosen the curl with a mild strength formula

-- strong and hydrated cuticle and follicles that are not dry and have less frizz
+Strong and hydrated cuticle and follicles that are not dry and have less frizz

 Cons:

-- can be very harsh on the scalp and cause burns and scabs.
+Can be very harsh on the scalp and cause burns and scabs.

 What Are the Pros and Cons of No-lye Relaxers?